Home > Reviews > Douglas Alpine Review

 Is the Douglas mattress good for back pain?

 Back pain may be caused by a variety or combination of factors.
-As someone who experiences back pain, I tend to prefer firm mattresses as I can move more easily throughout the night.
-Douglas does not offer a firm version of their mattress, so I’d suggest considering the S&S Firm or the Endy Firm.
+As someone who experiences back pain, I tend to prefer firm mattress options that allow easier movement through sleeping position changes.
+The Douglas alpine mattress does not offer the proper spinal alignment or pressure relief that most back pain sufferers need — and since Douglas does not offer a firm mattress version, I'd suggest considering the S&S Firm instead.

 How Douglas Alpine Compares to Similar Mattresses